weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 spaces are complete.
 Theorem 3.11 implies also that every closed subset £ of a complete metric space X is complete.
-(Every Cauchy sequence in E is a Cauchy sequence in X. hence it converges to some p € X, and actually p € E since E is closed.)
+(Every Cauchy sequence in E is a Cauchy sequence in X. hence it converges to some p  \in  X, and actually p  \in  E since E is closed.)
 An example of a metric space which is not complete is the space of all rational numbers, with d(x,y) = |x -y|.
 NUMERICAL SEQUENCES AND SERIES 55